jlpteaching/comparch/syllabus.md

 I encourage you to use these tools when appropriate.

 Appropriate uses of the tools include:

-- Using GitHub Copilot to help you write code for DINOCPU or gem5.
+- Using GitHub Copilot to help you write code.
 - Using ChatGPT to *draft* text based on *your own* inputs.
 - Using ChatGPT to help improve grammar in your writing.

 Inappropriate uses of the tools include:

 - Using ChatGPT to write text for you without editing or reviewing it.

 Remember, these tools are prone to "hallucinating" and may not give reasonable results.